Biden’s late push across West aims to deliver votes for Dems

 “What a governor does matters,” Biden said in a pep talk to volunteers who were making Friday night calls for gubernatorial hopeful Tina Kotek and other candidates.
 “It matters!
 It matters, it matters, it matters!”

-Before leaving Portland on Saturday, the president planned to attend a reception for Kotek and give a speech about his administration’s efforts to bring down costs for Americans.
+Before leaving Portland on Saturday, the president planned to attend a reception for Kotek, and he gave a speech about his administration’s efforts to bring down costs for Americans.

 It was the final stop on a four-day swing through Oregon, California and Colorado that has encapsulated Biden’s strategy for turning out voters on Election Day, Nov.
 8: flex the levers of government to help boost candidates, promote an agenda aimed at strengthening an uncertain economy and haul in campaign cash.